ITRS-Group/cordial/gdna/README.md

 The easiest way to get GDNA up and running is using _docker compose_.
 We show you how to use _docker compose_ to get up and running in minutes as well as making future updates easier to deploy.
 You can also run GDNA as a stand-alone process without _docker_, but that takes a little more effort.
 Both of these methods are described below.

+> [!NOTE]
-> 💡 All the commands used to manage Geneos in this guide rely on the [`geneos`](../tools/geneos/) program.
+> All the commands used to manage Geneos in this guide rely on the [`geneos`](../tools/geneos/) program.
 If you use other tools to manage your Geneos environment then you will need to adapt the examples below.
 >
 > The credential storage for sending email uses the `geneos login` command but this is independent of any other Geneos environment set-up.

 ### General Prerequisites

-> [!IMPORTANT]
->
-> Before you start there are some prerequisites:
+Before you start there are some prerequisites:

 GDNA uses license usage data and this can be from either (or both):